 3. Close the box and label it so you know which side is the top.
 This will prevent anyone from placing the tank upside down or on its side, which could cause it to break.

-Ideally, you’ll move the fish tank in your own vehicle or the cab of the truck to keep it safe.
+Ideally, you’ll move the fish tank in your own vehicle or the cab of the moving truck to keep it safe.

 Knowing how to pack a fish tank is the hardest part.